City

 3. Lincoln-Sudbury Regional High School

 Lincoln-Sudbury Regional High School is a public high school.
-They offer a range of academic programs and extracurricular activities.
-The school aims to provide a well-rounded education to its students.
+It offers a range of academic programs and extracurricular activities for students.

 4. Sudbury Public Schools

-Sudbury Public Schools manages several public schools in the area.
+Sudbury Public Schools manages several schools in the area.
 They focus on providing quality education to students from kindergarten through high school.
-The district offers a variety of programs to support student learning.

 5. Whole Foods Market